 Courtesy, Baccarat New York

 Just being inside the gleaming, eye-catching Baccarat Hotel New York feeds the senses.
 Splendorous from every angle, the sublime urban haven transports visitors to a sophisticated liminal space where opulence reigns.
-In keeping with that motif, the hotel delivers an afternoon tea that recalls the illustrious crystal brand’s original raison d’etre: to create masterpieces for royal households.
+In keeping with that motif, the hotel delivers an afternoon tea that recalls the illustrious crystal brand’s original raison d’être: to create masterpieces for royal households.
 Guests can choose from five, palace-worthy afternoon tea menus in the hotel’s stunning Grand Salon daily, each inventive and referencing noble pursuits.
 The Prince of Wales imagines an English Tea at Windsor serving goodies such as foie gras macaron, sauternes gelee, warm lobster roll, and house-made scones with Devonshire cream and seasonal confiture.
 For epicureans, The King Louis XV pays homage to life at Versailles with an added caviar course.
 The Princess Grace Kelly of Monaco celebrates the actress-turned royal with elegant classics from sacher torte to macaroon financiers.
-Children, always welcome, can order the Le Petit Prince that delights them with bite-sized child pleasers like pigs in a blanket, chicken waffles, and chocolate chip cookies.
-For Vegans, the Queen Isabella of Spain sates with delicacies as unique as artichoke toast and black sesame matcha cake.
-Note: a gluten-free tea can also be arranged with advanced notice.
+Children, always welcome, can order the Le Petit Prince that delights them with bite-sized child pleasers like apple cider donuts and ham and cheese croissants.
+While there’s no dress code required to have high tea, the illustrious ambience of the Grand Salon is reason enough to come dressed to impress — even if your audience is just the gleaming crystal.

 The Peninsula Beverly Hills